Oscar679/iot_project/README.md

 The DHT11 is connected in the following manner:
   - GND (pin 38) is connected to the GND (ground) pin of the sensor, which connects the sensor to the ground of the circuit.
-  - GP14 is connected to the data pin, which outputs temperature and humidity to the microcontroller.
+  - GP14 is connected to the DATA pin, which sends temperature and humidity data to the microcontroller.
   - 3V3(OUT) (pin 36) is connected to the VCC pin, which is the power supply.

 Furthermore I have connected a red lamp (GP0) along with a resistor for debugging and testing.